lhansford/roll20-macros/player.md

 - Replace `CHARACTER_NAME` with your character name.
 - These all assume the character sheet is [the default D&D 5E sheet from Roll20](https://wiki.roll20.net/D%26D_5E_by_Roll20).
+- In each section the first code block is with line breaks, the second without.
+Only the second will work in Roll20.

 ## Initiative